5 Proven Steps for a Successful Law Firm Marketing Plan

 • Family law: Recently separated individuals, single parents, or divorcing couples

-• Personal injury: Accident victims or workers injured on the job
+• Personal injury: Accident victims, workers injured on the job, or mass tort victims

 • Estate planning: Retirees, high-net-worth individuals, or new parents